KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Introduction

-To the best of our knowledge, this is the first work to propose a general knowledge distillation paradigm for DETR.
-In this paper, we first provide a thorough experimental and theoretical analysis of the degraded failure of knowledge distillation in DETR.
-Based on the analysis, we design a novel KD-DETR that significantly improves the performance of DETR distillation.
-KD-DETR has both flexibility to different DETR architectures, even for teacher and student with different object query settings, and immense potential for scalability.
-To demonstrate the effectiveness and generalization of KD-DETR, we conduct extensive experiments on the MS COCO2017\cite{lin2014microsoft} dataset on various DETR methods, compressing the scale of backbone and the number of transformer layers.
-As is shown in Fig \ref{overview}, our method significantly boosts the performance of student models.
-DAB-DETR with ResNet-18 and ResNet-50 backbone achieves 41.4$\%$, 45.7$\%$ mAP, respectively, which are 5.2$\%$, 3.5$\%$ higher than the baseline, and ResNet-50 even surpasses the teacher model of ResNet-101 by 2.2$\%$; and Deformable DETR with ResNet-18 reaches 43.0$\%$ mAP, 2.9$\%$ higher than the baseline.
+To the best of our knowledge, this is the first work to propose a general knowledge distillation paradigm for DETR for both homogeneous and heterogeneous distillation.
+In this paper, we first provide a thorough analysis of the key points in DETR distillation.
+Based on the analysis, we design a novel KD-DETR which significantly improves the performance of DETR distillation.
+KD-DETR has both flexibility to different DETR architectures and potential for scalability, even for heterogeneous distillation between DETR and CNN detectors.
+We conduct extensive experiments on the MS COCO2017\cite{lin2014microsoft} dataset on both homogeneous and heterogeneous distillation, and significantly boosts the performance of student models.
+DAB-DETR with ResNet-18 and ResNet-50 backbone achieves 41.4$\%$, 45.7$\%$ mAP, respectively, which are 5.2$\%$, 3.6$\%$ higher than the baseline.
+Deformable DETR with ResNet-18 and ResNet-50 reaches 43.7$\%$ and 48.3$\%$ mAP, 3.6$\%$ and 3.8$\%$ higher than the baseline, and outperform DETRDistill\cite{chang2023detrdistill} with 1.7$\%$ improvement.
+DINO with ResNet-18 and ResNet-50 also gains 4.4$\%$ and 2.6$\%$ improvement than baseline.
+We further extend KD-DETR to heterogeneous distillation, and achieves 2.1\% improvement by distilling the knowledge from DINO to Faster R-CNN with ResNet-50, which is comparable with homogeneous distillation methods.